Lab 04: a few pointers

 % ./rotate sample.txt

-I would get a new file named sample-90.txt
+I would get a new file named sample-90.txt in my same

 folder that has the contents